OUR BEST BARGAINS

 Oregon's earliest vineyards date back to the mid-1800s when an immigrant brought grapes across the Oregon Trail and planted them in the Willamette Valley.
 By the 1880s other grape types from California were introduced into Southern Oregon.
 The Pinot Noir era took blossom in 1965.
 (Gleaned in part from Lisa Shara Hall's wonderful book, "Wines of the Pacific Northwest.")

 Thanks to the efforts of Thomas Jefferson, George Washington, and others, Virginia's Colonial Period encouraged the planting of apple trees and vineyards.
+The landscape and climate of Virginia offers countless choice sites for vineyards.
+Each of the state’s five main land regions – the Appalachian Plateau, the Appalachian Ridge and Valley Region, the Blue Ridge, the Piedmont, and the Atlantic Coastal Plain – boasts vineyards.
 Today, Virginia ranks among the top ten U.S. apple producers and has more than 2,000 acres of vineyards.

 Washington is the nation's top apple-producing state, so it is appropriate that the apple was named a state symbol in 1989, the centennial year.
 From the beautiful blossoms of spring, to the heavily laden branches in autumn, the apple trees of eastern Washington represent one of the largest industries in the state.
 The Washington apple is certainly one of the most recognized symbols of the state worldwide.